ClearPointNZ/tae-assessment/README.md

 http://localhost:3002/swagger
 ```

-The task is to demonstrate automated testing on the API in a small project using either the JavaScript or the TypeScript languages.
+The task is to demonstrate automated testing on the API in a small project.

+Unless otherwise agreed, complete the task using either the JavaScript or the TypeScript languages.
 If this is not possible then please communicate this early with your hiring contact at ClearPoint.

 ## Notes